Cigar bar: Canada

 (b) the cigar lounge has floor-to-ceiling walls, a ceiling and doors that separate the lounge visually and physically from any adjacent area in which smoking is prohibited under the Act;

 (c) the cigar lounge has doors equipped with a properly functioning self‑closing device;

 (d) the cigar lounge is equipped with a separate ventilation system that maintains negative air pressure at all times and exhausts smoke directly to the outside of the building in which the lounge is located;

 (e) minors have no access to the cigar lounge;

 (f) no service, including cleaning, is allowed in the cigar lounge during the hours of operation.

 As of 2021, Alberta and Quebec are the only two provinces or territories which permit cigar lounges or any ventilated smoking rooms outside of nursing homes and long-term care facilities.
 Alberta is the sole province or territory which does not restrict the establishment of new lounges; Quebec's remaining lounges are preserved through a grandfather clause in its smoking statutes.

 Finland

 Pikku Havanna ("Little Havana") in Turku is the first and only cigar bar established in Finland.

 United Kingdom

 Following the indoor smoking ban in the UK in 2007, various establishments in London have managed to accommodate patrons by adhering to the legal allowances in the law.
 Exemptions are permitted for specialist tobacconists, where patrons are allowed to sample cigars and pipe tobacco on the premises under specific conditions.
 Some hotels in the city have established outdoor smoking areas that comply with the regulations.
+On 5 November 2024, the Tobacco and Vapes Bill was published by the UK government and Parliament listing new regulations and changes.